staudenmeir/eloquent-has-many-deep/README.md

 }
 ```

-Remember to reverse the foreign and local key on the "right" side of the pivot table:
+Remember to swap the foreign and local key on the "right" side of the pivot table:

 ### MorphedByMany